Approach and Action Principles

 Crisis Management

-In preparation for crises beyond assumed scenarios of management and site-risk management, as well as instances where on-site handling is challenging, a standing Crisis Management Committee chaired by the officer responsible for crisis management was established.
-The committee works toward the sharing of crisis information, the formulation and improvement of proactive measures, and the maintenance and strengthening of crisis management functions through training.
+In preparation for crises beyond assumed scenarios of management and site-risk management, as well as instances where on-site handling is challenging, a standing Crisis Management Committee chaired by the officer responsible for crisis management was established as a permanent body.
+The committee works toward the sharing of crisis information, the formulation and improvement of proactive measures, and the maintenance and strengthening of crisis management functions through drills.
 It also deliberates on initial response to emergencies, and transition into Group-wide response headquarters which takes appropriate actions and provides support based on the level of crisis.
 The president has ultimate responsibility for crisis management as a whole.

-At every business site, we are advancing measures to address earthquakes, tsunamis, flooding, soil liquefaction, landslides, volcanic eruptions, and other natural disasters, in line with the hazard level.
-We are undertaking seismic reinforcement of buildings, improvement of seawalls, strengthening of wastewater treatment capacity, expansion of water storage tanks, stockpiling of food and drinks, and enhancement of emergency supplies, among other measures.
-We also conduct training for earthquakes, fires, environmental accidents, and overseas terrorism, riots, and kidnappings, among other scenarios.
-In addition, we are working to address issues such as unfamiliarity with materials and equipment, insufficient understanding of rules and procedures, and inadequate manuals, and to improve the decision-making capabilities of local task force members.
+At each business site, we are promoting measures against natural disasters, such as earthquakes, tsunamis, flooding, soil liquefaction, landslides, volcanic eruptions, in line with the hazard level of each site.
+Such measures include seismic reinforcement of buildings, improvement of seawalls, strengthening of wastewater treatment capacity, expansion of water storage tanks, and stockpiling of food, and drinks, and enhancement of emergency supplies.
+We also conduct drills to simulate earthquakes, fires, environmental accidents, and overseas terrorism, riots, and kidnappings, among other scenarios.
+We are working to address issues such as unfamiliarity with materials and the operation of equipment, lack of understanding of rules and procedures, and inadequate manuals, and to improve the decision-making capabilities of local task force members.

 Future Initiatives